Medical Education Division

 33621-5323

-*This web version is provided by The Brookside Associates Medical Education Division.
+*This web version is provided by The Brookside Associates, LLC.
 It contains original contents from the official US Navy NAVMED P-5139, but has been reformatted for web access and includes advertising and links that were not present in the original version.
+The medical information presented was reviewed and felt to be accurate in 2001.
+Medical knowledge and practice methods may have changed since that time.
+Some links may no longer be active.
 This web version has not been approved by the Department of the Navy or the Department of Defense.
 The presence of any advertising on these pages does not constitute an endorsement of that product or service by either the US Department of Defense or the Brookside Associates.
 The Brookside Associates is a private organization, not affiliated with the United States Department of Defense.

-Contact Us · · Other Brookside Products
+Other Brookside Products